 Birth certificates: given it’s the minimum requirement, undocumented children cannot opt for official documentation anywhere in the world without proof of existence.
 Two common reasons for this issue include lack of education regarding civil registration among parents and non-hospital deliveries, according to the Carter Center.

 Fees: for the many living in poverty, paying fees to process official documentation would mean going without food or medicine.
 Even in cases where documentation is processed for free, those living in rural areas will still need to pay for transportation to reach the nearest office.

 Law and Society: in some countries, women need to provide more documents, such as a marriage certificate, to apply for an ID.
 Although within the specific society, laws are built in a way that its constituents can be accounted for, these documents don’t always travel well.
 Without a standard identification process, many will be landlocked.
 Refugees or internally displaced individuals may have fled their homes and left behind their documents.
 Without a system in place to replace these documents, how can these individuals be reinserted into the system?

-Digitization: as we’ve discussed, innovation and change don’t happen at the same pace globally.
+Digitization: innovation and change don’t happen at the same pace globally, as seen in the case of automation.
 Digitization is taking over in rich economies, but low-income countries will find it hard to fund what the World Bank and World Health Organization have estimated to be around $3.82 billion for a basic Civil Registration and Vital Statistics (CRVS) system.
 Thus, as money transfer operators, we can’t move on to a completely digital format, while so many countries won’t be able to implement the same identification measures in the near future.